SSWConsulting/SSW.Rules.Content/rules/when-to-use-state-management-in-angular/rule.md

 #### State management in observable services

 Using observable services takes state management to the next level.
 Using this method, we can enable communication between different components.
-However, as the application builds out and we need to create more and more services, it becomes challenging to maintain.
+This solution is suitable for most scenarios, however as your application grows in complexity, it can become challenging to maintain.

 Pros:
 * Ease of use - Quick and easy to implement